jdarrellvmware/weatherforecast-steeltoe-accelerator/README.md

 A sample accelerator for Steeltoe.

-This sample is based on the Weather Forecast RESTful API application made available from Microsoft.
+This sample is based on the Weather Forecast RESTful API application made available from Micr osoft.

 The application also includes several Steeltoe features: management endpoints, dynamic logging, and distributed tracing.